 Professional agents know that similar homes in an area tend to sell for similar prices, which is why they use comparative market analyses (CMAs) to help their sellers price their homes.

-CMAs are reports that estimate a home’s current market value by looking at the sale price of recently-sold homes in the same neighborhood that are similar in square footage, age, condition and number of bedrooms and bathrooms to the home being evaluated.
+CMAs are reports that estimate a home’s current market value by looking at the sale price of recently sold homes in the same neighborhood that are similar in square footage, age, condition and number of bedrooms and bathrooms to the home being evaluated.
+These homes are called “comps” in the real estate world.

 Not Answering Your Phone